The American Eagle Dog is a cross between the American Eskimo and the Beagle.

 These are not large dogs.
 They can be small to medium size dogs with sturdy bodies, looking like their American Eskimo parents, while their ears and face look a lot like their Beagle parents.

-They have a very warm and friendly demeanor, which makes them wonderful companion dogs that are perfect for apartments, condos, or small-sized homes.
+They have a very warm and friendly demeanour, which makes them wonderful companion dogs that are perfect for apartments, condos, or small-sized homes.

 While they are medium-sized dogs, he needs owners who can be active with him and give him opportunities to burn off his energy.